Louisiana: Civil law

 Louisiana's civil law system is what the majority of sovereign states in the world use, especially in Europe and its former colonies, excluding those that derive their legal systems from the British Empire.
 However, it is incorrect to equate the Louisiana Civil Code with the Napoleonic Code.
 Although the Napoleonic Code and Louisiana law draw from common legal roots, the Napoleonic Code was never in force in Louisiana, as it was enacted in 1804, after the United States had purchased and annexed Louisiana in 1803.

-While the Louisiana Civil Code of 1808 has been continuously revised and updated since its enactment, it is still considered the controlling authority in the state.
-Differences are found between Louisianian civil law and the common law found in the other U.S. states.
-While some of these differences have been bridged due to the strong influence of common law tradition, the civil law tradition is still deeply rooted in most aspects of Louisiana private law.
-Thus property, contractual, business entities structure, much of civil procedure, and family law, as well as some aspects of criminal law, are still based mostly on traditional Roman legal thinking.
+The Louisiana Civil Code is the controlling authority on civil matters in the state and has been continuously revised and updated since its enactment in 1808.
+While some of the differences between the legal systems have been bridged due to the strong influence of common law tradition, the civil law tradition is still deeply rooted in most aspects of Louisiana private law.
+Thus property, contractual, business entities structure, much of civil procedure, and family law, as well as some aspects of criminal law, are based mostly on traditional Roman legal thinking.

 Marriage

 In 1997, Louisiana became the first state to offer the option of a traditional marriage or a covenant marriage.
 In a covenant marriage, the couple waives their right to a "no-fault" divorce after six months of separation, which is available in a traditional marriage.
 To divorce under a covenant marriage, a couple must demonstrate cause.
 Marriages between ascendants and descendants, and marriages between collaterals within the fourth degree (i.e., siblings, aunt and nephew, uncle and niece, first cousins) are prohibited.
-Same-sex marriages were prohibited by statute, but the U.S. Supreme Court declared such bans unconstitutional in 2015, in its ruling in Obergefell v.
+Same-sex marriages were prohibited by statute, but the U.S. Supreme Court declared such bans unconstitutional in 2015 in Obergefell v.
 Hodges.
 Same-sex marriages are now performed statewide.
 Louisiana is a community property state.